Three-Dimensional Ultrasound Matrix Imaging

 {\textbf{Probing the focusing quality.}}

 We now show how to quantify aberrations in ultrasound speckle (without any guide star) by investigating the antidiagonals of $\Rrr(z)$.
-In the single scattering regime, the focused $\mathbf{R}-$matrix coefficients can be expressed as follows~\cite{lambert_reflection_2020}:

-with $H_\textrm{in/out}$, the input/output point spread function (PSF); and $\gamma$ the medium reflectivity.
-This last equation shows that each pixel of the ultrasound image (diagonal elements of $\Rrr(z)$) results from a convolution between the sample reflectivity and an imaging PSF which is itself a product of the input and output PSFs.

-The off-diagonal points in $\Rrr(z)$ can be exploited for a quantification of the focusing quality at any pixel of the ultrasound image.
-The intensity profile along each anti-diagonal of $\Rrr(z)$ provides the reflection point spread function,
+In the single scattering regime, the focused $\mathbf{R}-$matrix coefficients can be expressed as follows~\cite{lambert_reflection_2020}:{ } with $H_\textrm{in/out}$, the input/output point spread function (PSF); and $\gamma$ the medium reflectivity.
+This last equation shows that each pixel of the ultrasound image (diagonal elements of $\Rrr(z)$) results from a convolution between the sample reflectivity and an imaging PSF, which is itself a product of the input and output PSFs.
+The off-diagonal points in $\Rrr(z)$ can be exploited for a quantification of the focusing quality at any pixel of the ultrasound image by extracting each antidiagonal. {Such an operation is mathematically equivalent to a change of variable to {express} the focused $\R-$matrix in a common midpoint basis~\cite{lambert_reflection_2020} (see Supplementary Section \alex{2}):